0xDynamo/Subdomain-Filter-Tool/README.md

 ## Examples

-python subdomain_filter.py -f myfile.txt -d indeed.com
+python subdomain_filter.py -f myfile.txt -d domain

 This command will process 'myfile.txt' and filter out subdomains of 'indeed.com', printing the results on the console.

-python subdomain_filter.py -f myfile.txt -d indeed.com -o output.txt
+python subdomain_filter.py -f myfile.txt -d domain -o output.txt

-This command will process 'myfile.txt', filter out subdomains of 'indeed.com', and write the results to 'output.txt'.
+This command will process 'myfile.txt', filter out subdomains of 'domain', and write the results to 'output.txt'.

 ## License